moliver28/research-handbook/content/handbook/engineering/development/dev/foundations/personal-productivity/_index.md

 ---
-title: Personal Productivity Team
+title: Personal Productivity Engineering Team
-description: The Personal Productivity team is responsible for work relating to cross-stage features such as navigation, settings, and notifications.
+description: The Personal Productivity Engineering team is responsible for work relating to cross-stage features such as navigation, settings, and notifications.
 ---

 ## About

 We're the Personal Productivity team and we are part of the [Foundations Stage](/handbook/product/categories/#foundations-stage).

-This page is the shared team page for our Engineers, Product Designers, and Product Manager!

 We hope it's a good entry point to learn more about who we are and what we do.